MicrosoftDocs/architecture-center/docs/reference-architectures/n-tier/high-security-iaas-content.md

 **Subnets**

 Azure virtual networks must be segmented into separate subnets, with each subnet hosting resources that provide similar functionality and security profiles.
 For example, web servers should be in a separate subnet than servers hosting databases or application servers.
 With these workloads separated, security boundaries can be established that limit what types of traffic are allowed in and out of the subnets.
 Be sure to restrict traffic to only what is needed for an application to work or for administrators to manage the servers in the subnets.
-All other traffic should be denied or dropped.
+All other traffic should be denied or dropped using firewall or Network Security Group rules, explained below.

 **Hybrid Networking**